Ethel Proudlock case: The victim

-The Incident
+The shooting

 Montage of historical maps of the Klang River, taken at the Pasar Seni MRT/LRT station.
 The Victoria Institution was located on its eastern bank when the murder occurred.
-The school's site was located several meters south of the present-day station, marked 'You Are Here'.
+The school's site was located several metres south of the present-day station, marked 'You Are Here'.

 On the evening of 23 April 1911, Ethel and William Proudlock had attended Evensong at the local church.
 Her husband had made plans to dine with a fellow teacher; therefore, Proudlock was alone in the VI headmaster's bungalow, near the present-day Pasar Seni LRT/MRT station.

 Meanwhile, Steward was dining at the Empire Hotel with friends when he suddenly got up and announced that he had plans to go see someone at 9 o'clock.
 Steward arrived at the Proudlock bungalow by rickshaw, and told the rickshaw boy Tan Ng Tee to wait outside.
 Moving his rickshaw away from the house, shortly afterwards, the boy heard two shots and saw Steward stumble out of the bungalow across the veranda, down the steps and collapse lifeless on the ground.
 He was followed by Proudlock who was holding a Webley revolver.
 She then emptied the remaining four chambers into him.

 After this Proudlock asked their cook to fetch her husband from his friends house.
 Arriving home to the crime scene, her husband found Proudlock in a state of shock.
 Police were summoned and described her demeanour as one of outward bodily calmness while seeming mentally confused.
 Proudlock was taken into custody and recounted the sequence of events that had led to the death of Steward.